 The city of Chamba is as much famous for its awesome scenic beauty as for its magnificent temples.
 Some of these places of worship are more than one thousand years old while some have been built only a few centuries ago.
 Yet, all of them are known for their architectural excellence and aesthetic beauty

-Architecture of Chamba TemplesA unique point about the temples of Chamba city is that they mostly follow plains type of temple architecture, designated as shikara or spired temples.
+Architecture of Chamba TemplesA unique point about the temples of Chamba city of Himachal Pradesh is that they mostly follow plains type of temple architecture, designated as shikara or spired temples.
 These temples are generally made with stones and have a conical spire on top of their sanctum sanctorum (garva griha).
 Another unique point about the temples is that they generally demonstrate a strong Kashmiri influence.
 Laksmi Narayan temple in Chamba is a prime example of this type of temple architecture.

 Contrarily, Chamunda Temple, located on a spar of Shah Madar Hill, follows a typical hill type of temple architecture.
 Hill temples are always simple in construction.
 They generally consist of a small cella or chamber built on a square platform and have sloping roof made from slates or shingles.

 Following are few well known temples in Chamba.

 Lakshmi Narayan Temple in Chamba